pryv/config-template-pryv.io/cluster/README.md

 # Pryv.io configuration template

-In the `pryv.io/` folder, you will find the template configuration files for a pryv.io installation.
+In the `pryv.io/` folder, you will find the template configuration files for a pryv.io cluster installation.

 ## Usage